AmitBerger/domain_extractor/README.md

 **How to use:**
 1. Paste text or upload a file.
 2. Click **Extract**.
-3. View results in the browser (ASN info is hidden here).
+3. View results in the browser (ASN info is shown in a collapsible section for each domain).
-4. **Download the full output.txt** (with ASN info) using the "Download output.txt" button, which is enabled after extraction.
+4. **Download the full output.txt** (with detailed ASN info) using the "Download output.txt" button, which is enabled after extraction.
+   The exported file now matches the CLI output format, including all ASN fields.

 ![web](https://github.com/user-attachments/assets/a2a536e3-038e-4b22-8c49-1c1a6d75efe0)